-A market valuation of the investment property was performed October 2022 by Charter Keck Cramer Pty Ltd (CKC), an accredited independent valuer with a recognised and relevant professional qualification and with recent experience in the location and category of the investment property being valued.
-The fair value of completed investment property has been determined on a market value basis in accordance with International Valuation Standards, as set out by the International Standards Committee.
+The fair value of the investment property was determined by external, independent property valuers, having appropriate recognised professional qualifications and recent experience in the location and category of the property being value.
+The independent valuer, Charter Keck Cramer Pty Ltd (CKC) provided the fair value of the Group's investment property in October 2022.
+The fair value completed on the investment property has been determined on a market value basis in accordance with International Valuation Standards, as set out by the International Standards Committee.